GWartelle/SocioPedia/README.md

 }
 ```

-First I add to reset a S3Client, as implementing this function directly in the main file of the server would have been too cumbersome.
+First I had to reset a S3Client, as implementing this function directly in the main file of the server would have been too cumbersome.

+Next I created a `getKeyFromUrl` function that extrats the key of an image to delete based on its URL by removing everything before the last `/`.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>